Localizing Unsynchronized Sensors with Unknown Sources: Numerical Simulations

 We vary the reverberation time by adjusting the wall absorption coefficients and maximum order for the image-source method.
 For each reverberation time, we simulate 20 realizations.
 While the desired reverberation times are 0 s, 0.1 s, 0.2 s, 0.3 s, 0.4 s, and 0.5 s, the actual reverberation times obtained in simulation are slightly different but close.
 The parameters are summarized in Table \ref{tab:reverbparam}.

-The TDOA are estimated using the method of Yamaoka et al~\cite{yamaoka2019tdoa}.
+The TDOA are estimated using the method of Yamaoka et al.~\cite{yamaoka2019tdoa}.
 The error between the true $t_{mk}$ and estimated $\hat{t}_{mk}$ TDOA is calculated as

-We then use the estimated TDOA as input to our localization algorithm as well as the two-stage baseline of Wang et al~\cite{wang2015self}.
+We then use the estimated TDOA as input to our localization algorithm as well as the two-stage baseline of Wang et al.~\cite{wang2015self}.

-The results are shown in Figure \ref{fig:reverb}.
+The results are shown in Figures \ref{fig:reverb} and \ref{fig:reverb_speech}.
 In Figure \ref{fig:reverb}a, we show the median TDOA estimation error.
 As expected, the errors are larger as the reverberation time increases.
 Subsequently, this affects the localization errors as shown in Figure \ref{fig:reverb}b.
-Our timing-invariant approach still outperforms the two-stage baseline.
+A similar trend is observed with the speech sources in Figure \ref{fig:reverb_speech}a.
+For both source types, our timing-invariant approach still outperforms the two-stage baseline.